Tech Guide

 Interoperability

 To ensure a successful IoT architecture, it should be scalable, secure, robust, and interoperable.
+For instance, internet of things app development usually comes with the challenges of integrating diverse devices and protocols and managing large volumes of data.
 You should consider the future and potential changes in business models, so the architecture won't hinder growth.

 But how does interoperability look in practice?
 Let’s say you have a smart house.
 An interoperable architecture allows for the smooth integration of sensors and devices like thermostats or security cameras from different manufacturers.
 This prevents the owner from being tied to a single vendor.